AlexGyver/ColorMusic/README.md

 - auto volume adjustment;
 - support of stereo and mono input;
 - support of several popular IR remotes + one customizable;
-- all settings are stored in EEPROM...
+- all settings are stored in EEPROM;
+- support of usual tactile and touch buttons;
-- 9 different effects:
+- 9 effects:

 	0. VU meter: classical volume bar;
 	1. VU meter: smoothly running rainbow;
 	2. Colormusic by frequencies: 5 symmetrical bars (high-middle-low-middle-high);